 Have you ever seen someone who disappeared when you tried to approach them?
 A staff member once saw a couple, dressed in formal attire, in the hallway at night, who mysteriously disappeared after turning into a corner.
 A boy said he saw several small Abraham Lincoln’s and a woman in a white dress combing her hair.
 You might be asking: are these sightings a child’s imagination or are they for real?
 There have also been many reports regarding loud noises about rooms in the North Annex.
 Doors swinging for no reason, heavy footsteps, voices and more.
 Perhaps someone was throwing a party, perhaps it’s something else.
 No one knows for sure the reasons behinds these stories but perhaps you could check in and experience for yourself the truth.

 This historic landmark in the Old Town neighborhood has been visited by countless paranormal investigators.
-It was built by Juan Bandini in the 19th century.
+Built by Juan Bandini in the 19th century, it remains as one of the most haunted places to stay.
 Room 11 is reported to be the most haunted spot in the hotel - it is said that one of Bandini’s daughters is behind these strange occurrences inside the room.
 Mysterious cryings, sightings of a roaming cat, and moving objects have also been reported.
 Are you daring enough to venture into the hotel grounds?
 Do you dare to go into Room 11?
 You’ll have your own story to tell after spending a few nights here.
 Cosmopolitan in San Diego is haunted (allegedly), so it’s not a stay for the faint of heart!

 Haunted or not?

 Here’s to hoping that your curiosity has been piqued after reading this list of haunted hotels in San Diego, California.
+Instead of staying at the usual beach resorts and Airbnb tiny houses, why don’t you add a refreshing twist to your vacation?
 Stay in one or more of these hotels and discover for yourself whether the reported sightings are true.
 You will have your very own version to share after exploring the premises.

 Get Trip101 in your inbox